fsoubelet/dotfiles/README.md

 ### Zsh

 I run [Zsh][zsh] as my shell, finding it to be a great middle ground between additional niceties and features while remaining a largely compatible shell scripting target.
-On top, I use [Oh-My-Zsh][oh-my-zsh] as shell configuration and plugin manager.
+On top, I use a very lightweight [Oh-My-Zsh][oh-my-zsh] configuration as shell configuration and plugin manager.

 ## Install

 If git is already installed on your machine, you can clone this repository to your home folder.
-Otherwise, you can simply download and unzip it from github.
+Otherwise, simply download and unzip it from github.
 Everything will be handled by the `Makefile` commands, so in the case of a git install simply run:

 ```bash